David Findlay

 SQLite

 We've incorporated SQLite* into a project at work recently.
 If you haven't come across it before, SQLite is "a software library that implements a self-contained, serverless, zero-configuration, transactional SQL database engine".
 Pretty good for a library that weighs in at less than 250KB, huh?
 It's also trivial to embed, with its amalgamated version (where much of the precompilation is done already) consisting of just one C source file and one header file.
-There are also wrappers for SQLite's C API available for lots of languages, from PHP to Tcl/Tk; there's even an ODBC driver for it if you're into that sort of thing.
+There are also wrappers for SQLite's C API available for lots of languages, from .html to Tcl/Tk; there's even an ODBC driver for it if you're into that sort of thing.

 You can use a command line tool to interact with the database, or more commonly, you can integrate the library into your application directly.
 It's very full featured, with only a few SQL features missing (right outer joins, updatable views, foreign key enforcement, and a couple of other things), so you can perform some pretty powerful operations on your data right out of the box.